codeunion/fundamentals-of-web-development/communications.md

 A few important / useful tips: you can @-mention anyone in a Slack channel and it will send them a notification.
 For example, to message Jesse, you would write `@jfarmer` in your post.

-You can also send a notification to everyone on the channel by including `@group` in your post.
+You can also send a notification to everyone on the channel by including `@channel` in your post.

 Please email outreach@codeunion.io if you haven't received your slack invite or would like another.